 - Hiring and training costs

-One way to increase efficiency even further is through partnering with an outsourced technical support firm, which lowers cost variables like these.
+One way to increase efficiency even further is through partnering with an outsourced customer support firm, which lowers cost variables like these.